tupol/spark-tools/docs/format-converter.md

 - `FormatConverter.input.rowTag` **Required**
   - the XML tag name that will become rows of data
   - if the row tag is the root tag the output will be just one record
-  - if there is a `rowTag` property also defined in the `FormatConverter.input.parserOptions` section, this one will override it
+  - if there is a `rowTag` property also defined in the `FormatConverter.input.options` section, this one will override it
-- `FormatConverter.input.parserOptions` *Optional*
+- `FormatConverter.input.options` *Optional*
   - due to it's complex structure, this parameter can not be passed as a command line argument, but it can only be passed through the `application.conf` file
    - Specific Databricks XML parser options; more details are available [here](https://github.com/databricks/spark-xml)
       - `path`: Location of files.
 Similar to Spark can accept standard Hadoop globbing expressions.